Contents

 Details of the play command

-Attempt to play a move of given color on the given coordinate.
-First check if the move is legal according to the rules of Ninuki.
-If yes, then play it and update the board according to the rules.
-If no, then output an error message and do not change the board.
+Attempt to play a given digit at the given coordinate.
+First check if the move is legal according to the rules of Binary Game.
+If it is, then play the move, update the board according to the rules, and print the default reply.
+If the move is not legal, then output an error message and do not change the board.
 The format of an error message is:

 The possible reasons for error messages are listed below.
 Check them in the order given and output the first error only: